Welcome to today's edition of the Rush 24-7 podcast.

 We came along, we destroyed it, kicked them off their land.

-Now we rob and steal the other people of the world, all their oil, all their gold, all of their diamonds, which are now called conflict diamonds.
+Now we rob and steal the other people of the world all their oil, all their gold, all of their diamonds, which are now called conflict diamonds.

-Uh, and we we put these baubles around our necks and on our fingers, and we put their oil in gasoline in our cars, and we air condition our homes while the rest of the world suffers.
+And we put these baubles around our necks and on our fingers, and we put their oil in gasoline in our cars, and we air condition our homes while the rest of the world suffers.

 And so we deserve this kind of thing.

-So it's, and this has been building for a long time.
+And this has been building for a long time.

-The tir I call the tyranny of the minority, and it's getting it's getting bad now when one person, particularly a child, can be made to feel offended or uncomfortable.
+And it's getting bad now when one person, particularly a child, can be made to feel offended or uncomfortable.

 And the guilt of the majority is the only thing, even if it's adults versus children.